NexPlayer/Android-SDK/advanced.md

 This method gets the font color for timed text (TTML) in content.

-It corresponds to thetts:colorattribute, and specifies the font color that should be displayed for timed text (TTML).
+It corresponds to the tts:colorattribute, and specifies the font color that should be displayed for timed text (TTML).

 **Returns**